Viatorus/quom/README.md

 # Quom
 Quom is a single file generator for C/C++.

 It resolves all included local headers starting with your main C/C++ file.
+This is also known as amalgamation.

 Afterwards, it tries to find the related source files and there headers and places them at the end of the main file or at a specific stitch location if provided.